dolthub/docs/packages/doltlab/content/guides/enterprise.md

 title: "DoltLab Enterprise Guide"
 ---

-This guide will cover how to run DoltLab in Enterprise mode and use exclusive features not covered in the [Administrator's Guide](../administrator/administrator.md).
+This guide will cover how to run DoltLab in Enterprise mode and use exclusive features not covered in the [Basic Administrator's Guide](./basic.md).

 To start DoltLab in Enterprise mode, edit the `installer_config.yaml` file, supplying your Enterprise license keys: